-InventoryLab does not have a “send/replenish” action like Amazon.
+InventoryLab does not currently have a “send/replenish” action like Amazon.
 To replenish through InventoryLab simply List your product and if it is already synced in our system from your Amazon inventory the system will prompt asking if you would like to use the same MSKU.

 Once you have confirmed you have closed the batch, you can always view it again by going to Inventory>Closed Batches.
 Here you can restore your batch to open, review data, export or even print labels if you ever needed one.